hjs-spec/eusair-jep-initial-assessment/EU_AI_ACT_MAPPING.md

 * **Requirement**: Mandatory automatic recording of events (logging) to ensure traceability.
 * **HJS Implementation**: **Physical Anchoring via UUIDv7 (RFC 9562)**
 * **Engineering Fact**: Utilizing a 48-bit Unix-epoch timestamp as the primary key prefix to anchor every "Judgment Event" to physical time.
 * **Sovereignty Note**: Logs are generated and sequestered within the **Local Sovereign Jurisdiction**.
-This ensures that the "Memory of AI" remains under the control of the state where it is deployed, preventing foreign data extraction.
+This ensures that the "Memory of AI" remains under the control of the state where it is deployed, preventing unauthorized foreign data extraction.